 Cats and dogs make the top of the list.
 In this piece, we discuss 5 of the best emotional support cat breeds you can get.

-Get you ESA letter today by clicking the button below!
+Get your emotional support doctor letter today by clicking the button below!

 1. Maine Coons

 If you are looking for an ESA cat breed that is unique and perfect for offering therapeutic benefits, Maine coons is a perfect choice.
 This cat is unique in various ways.